hirokiky/ebi/README.rst

 EBI
 ===

-Elastic Beanstalk Intelligence, Simple CLI tool for ElasticBeanstalk.
+Elastic Beanstalk Intelligence, Simple CLI tool for ElasticBeanstalk with Docker.

 * Deploying apps more intuitively